José Manuel Albares: Minister of Foreign Affairs

 In May 2025, following an international summit on Gaza held in Madrid, Spanish Foreign Minister José Manuel Albares noted that "a broad majority of countries" supported reviewing the EU’s trade agreement with Israel.
 He emphasized Spain's commitment to humanitarian assistance and called for stronger international efforts to end the conflict and protect civilians in Gaza.
 A few months later, on 30 August 2025, Albares announced that the Spanish government would provide "all its diplomatic and consular protection" to citizens joining the Global Sumud Flotilla from Barcelona, recalling that Spanish authorities had offered the same support during earlier flotilla missions.

+After the 2026 United States strikes in Venezuela, Albares described Trump's actions as an "extremely dangerous precedent".
+In June 2026, Albares defended Spain's decision not to comment on Morocco's killing of Sahrawi commander Lehbib Mohamed Abdelaziz, stating that "no country in the world has commented on it" and that it was in Spain's best interests to maintain good relations with Morocco.